Scheduling imports

 However, it can also be useful to repeat uploaded file imports, e.g. to update product prices to have different prices for the weekend compared to weekdays.

-Scheduled Import from from URL
+Scheduled Import from URL

-Supported placedholders
+Supported placeholders

 The following placeholders are supported in import filenames: